jalet2093/jalet2093/README.md

 ---

 ### 🔭 What I'm working on
-- Data Science projects focused on financial analytics and customer behavior
+- Data Science projects focused on financial analytics, customer behavior and people analytics
 - Improving my English communication and presentation skills
 - Exploring **MLOps and cloud technologies (AWS, GCP)**